SNHD-Development/FormSchemaRender/README.md

 ## Version

+* 0.1.6
+	- For "UserPermissions" SubForm name will only allowed that user to edit their own information, (Options.Permission field need to be set)

 * 0.1.5
 	- Fix the List to be able to render Select2
 	- Force All UpperCase Field Value with "touppercase" class name